AlessandroCorradini/Harvard-Data-Science-Professional/06 - PH125.6x - Wrangling/README.md

 4. [Dates, Times and Text Mining](./04%20-%20Dates%2C%20Times%20Text%20Mining)

-## Certificate of Completition
+## Certificate of Completion
-You can see the [Certificate of Completition](https://github.com/AlessandroCorradini/Certificates/blob/master/EdX%20-%20Harvard%20University%20-%20PH125.6x%20Data%20Science%20Wrangling.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.
+You can see the [Certificate of Completion](https://github.com/AlessandroCorradini/Certificates/blob/master/EdX%20-%20Harvard%20University%20-%20PH125.6x%20Data%20Science%20Wrangling.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.